-- 1. Students must pay an initial payment, plus a non-refundable \$25 deferred payment fee at the time of initial payment plan set up. - 2.
+- 1. Students must pay an initial payment, plus a non-refundable deferred payment fee at the time of initial payment plan set up. - 2.
 Students must also sign a promissory note for the outstanding balance. - 3.
 The remaining charges will be evenly split into two or three additional payments.
 Scheduled payments must be received on or before stated due dates to avoid late fees. - 4.
 A promissory note must be paid in full even if a student withdraws from, or stops attending, classes after the refund period. - 5.
 Any balance that remains outstanding after the semester ends may be turned over to a collection agency; the collection costs and attorney fees will be paid by the student.

+The current deferred payment plan setup fee amount can be found at www.bhc.edu/payments.
 Questions about the deferred payment plan should be directed to the Bursar's Office at 309-796-5200